TEncoder Video Converter has been around for quite some time but I never got around to reviewing it here on the site.

 You can use it to convert videos to devices without knowing anything about codecs, screen resolutions or formats required.

-Now Read: Burn 20 hours of video on a single DVD
+Now Read: Burn 20 hours of video on a single DVDAdvertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.